 Four Jurassic Park Dinosaurs as Pets

-In honor of the Jurassic Park re-release, we’d like to expound upon a very interesting dino-related subject.
+In honor of Jurassic World’s imminent release, we’d like to expound upon a very interesting dino-related subject.
 John Hammond utilized scientific technology to create a theme park full of dinosaurs.
 Had the idea worked, it’s not inconceivable that eventually people would keep dinosaurs as pets, just like they do today with Lions and Tigers.
 So, what exactly would it be like to have dinos as pets?

 Now clearly, some saurians would be better than others as domestic pals but in some fairly specific cases, some of the most dangerous reptiles of the age could prove to be the perfect companions (assuming they don’t bite your face off).
 Following, are a few of the pros and cons of keeping certain dinosaurs as your house pets: